We use education as a tool to empower communities of color to unlock their ability to change their lives and the world around them.

 We work to transform neighborhood conditions by improving the built environment and expanding access to resources that enable residents to be healthy and thrive.

 We build power within our communities to mobilize residents so that they can identify and challenge systems of injustice and to advance policies that directly impact their lives.

-We anchor a growing coalition of residents, businesses, community and faith-based organizations working to advance housing justice in Inglewood.
+We anchor a growing coalition of more than 68,000 residents, businesses, community, and faith-based organizations working to advance housing and youth justice in Los Angeles County.

 Donate to our End-of-Year Fundraiser to help support the education, health, and well-being of youth and communities of color.